 Section X.J.5. of the Zoning Ordinance lists standards that need to be considered by the Plan Commission when analyzing a Special Use request.
-Staff will provide draft Findings for the Commission's review in the next Staff Report.
+Staff has prepared draft responses for these Standards below.
+The standards can be modified, or changes as the Plan Commission deems fit based on their findings from the public hearing.